simonAndre/consoleMenu/readme.md

 # consoleMenu, a simple console UI hierarchy menu

-** to updte to the 0.4.1 version breaking changes **

 (c) Simon ANDRE, 2019

 target : any environment : embedded, linux or windows. mainly done for embedded, its main purpose is to be simple and very lightweight with a small memory footprint.

-work on a callback basis : each call to a memnu item is linked to a simple callback function.
+work on a callback basis : each call to a menu item is linked to a simple callback function.
+Or even simpler, a pointer to the variable to update can just be hooked to a menu item.

 ## tagets

 + linux computers
 + tested embedded microcontroler :
   + esp32 series (espressif)
-  + for AVR series, use the STL lib (not tested yet)
+  + for AVR series, use the STL lib (to be tested )

 ## build, test